department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/notifications-v2/README.md

 - Define and document intake process with VANotify (potentially low lift)
 - Inventory existing notifications to figure out what onsite notification backlog looks like
 - Add 1 (maybe 2?) new onsite notifications
+- **VERY MVP** Notification center (might be a link off from My VA to a page not in the nav, but that would be the extent)

 Potentially also, if time:

-- Update the notification design (Design done; needs FE build and collab cycle
 - Notification center discovery (what questions do we still have? definitely want to talk to stakeholders; plan to scale over time so we can have regular launches)
   - **Note**: We will need an extra designer to do this.

 #### Out of scope

-- Designing and building a notification center.
+- Adding a notification center to the navigation
+- Update the notification design (Design done; needs FE build and collab cycle

 ### Q2 CY2023

 #### In scope

+- Update the notification design (Design done; needs FE build and collab cycle

 #### Out of scope